+Guided tours are only available outside of regular open hours.
 Private guided tours are available by appointment for groups of 5 or more.
 Tours last approximately 45 minutes, and are $10/adults and $5/students (discounts available for groups of 10+).
 We ask that you provide at least 24 hours notice when scheduling a tour.
-Guided tours are only available outside of regular open hours.

-Metro: The closest metro stations are Farragut West (Blue, Orange, and Silver lines) and Farragut North (Red line).
+The Octagon is located at 1799 New York Avenue NW, Washington, DC, at the corner of 18th Street and New York Avenue NW.
+The closest metro stations are Farragut West (Blue, Orange, and Silver lines) and Farragut North (Red line).
 The Octagon is a 10-15 minute walk south of both stations.

-Parking: Metered street parking is available surrounding the Octagon.
+Metered street parking is available surrounding The Octagon.
 Parking garages are also available, although many are closed on the weekends.